8 STUDY HACKS:

 Frankly speaking, exams suck.
 And we all hate them.
 Even if we were given cash to write every exam they’d still suck (although it would definitely even things out a little).
 My saving grace?
 I look at exams as a ‘stress’ investment for future income.
-With that in mind, wouldn’t we all like to get the first alphabet in this year’s final exams?
+With that in mind, wouldn’t we all like to get the first alphabet in this year’s exams?
 If you didn’t already know- you can!
 Getting an A for exams is not an easy task.
 At least, that’s if you haven’t read this guide.
-So with no further ado, How to Ace Exams:
+So with no further ado, here are 8 hacks to help you Ace Exams:

 Judgment: “Aim for the moon so when you fall you land on a cloud.”

 Don’t get me wrong, there is a difference between having confidence and being overconfident.
-Over confidence makes you make mistakes, confidence makes you compensate so you never make mistakes.
+Overconfidence makes you make mistakes, confidence makes you compensate so you never make mistakes.
 Because confidence without preparation just makes you a confident fool.
-This leads us to our next points.
+This leads us to our next hacks.

 Judgment: It’s far easier to get an A when you rhyme what you say!